Global Community Program

 - Kappy and David Trott

 The most obvious benefit will first be to the DCDS community.
 Students and faculty will have the opportunity to learn about other cultures and their educational systems from direct contact with the visiting students and their chaperones.
 The LS, JS, and MS will benefit from visits and possible culture presentations by foreign students.
 The extended DCDS community – our students’ families – will benefit tremendously, especially if they host a student.
-When a family hosts a foreign student, they are opening not only their homes, but their hearts as well.
-It is an incredible learning experience; one which often has far-reaching implications which are not immediately realized.
-In addition, these hosting experiences form bonds between people which may last a lifetime.
+When a family hosts a foreign student, they are opening not only their homes but their hearts as well.
+The incredible learning experience often has far-reaching implications which are not immediately realized, and the families and guest students often form bonds which may last a lifetime.

 DCDS student expenses vary according to each trip.
 Students are responsible for their own airfare, land transportation, hotels, travel insurance, meals away from the host families, and souvenirs.
 When staying with the host families, meals are provided at no extra cost, and the host families often pay for additional activities.